broadinstitute/sparklespray/README.md

         createTasksFor
         (see incomplete test)
-    Make an example which creates a job submission based on a csv file update kubeque to allow programatic:
+    Make an example which creates a job submission based on a csv file update sparkles to allow programatic:
         job submission via json file
         job wait (Automatically download all results.json to dest location?)